jhatch3/stock-pipe-line/README.md

 # Stock Pipeline - Data Pipeline For Stock Analysis

-A robust, Docker-based data pipeline for collecting, cleaning, and featurizing market + news data, with AI-generated ticker summaries.

 ## Overview

 Stock Pipeline is a containerized ELT system that ingests real-time and historical market data (OHLCV, trades, quotes) plus ticker news, then organizes it into a Supabase Postgres medallion schema: **raw → clean → features → AI**.
 It supports replayable backfills, conflict-aware upserts, and feature generation for downstream screening, modeling, dashboards, and APIs.
 It also includes an AI summarization layer that reads recent articles per ticker and stores grounded, source-linked summaries for your application.